AhmedThahir/DBMS/readme.md

 # Acknowledgement

-Firstly, we would like to thank our family and friends for their constant support.
-Secondly, we would like to express my sincere gratitude to all Department of Computer Science Professors for allowing us to apply my expertise in this assignment.
+Firstly, we would like to thank our family and friends for their constant support throughout our academic life and for this project in particular.
+They are who inspire us to keep marching forward in our academic journey.

+Secondly, we would like to express our sincere gratitude to all Department of Computer Science Professors for allowing us to apply our expertise in this assignment.
+This project has been a very good opportunity to test our skills.

+Thirdly, we would like to thank Mr. Ahamed Jameel, who proposed this idea to help out his (and Thahir’s) hometown get better employment opportunities in the UAE.
+His guidance and ideas throughout this project have been insightful and valuable.
+We hope that this project turns out to be fruitful and helps out a lot of people.

+Furthermore, we would like to thank our university BITS Pilani, Dubai Campus for providing us with the required infrastructure to facilate efficient learning, especially at the time of a [declining] pandemic.

-Our humble and noteworthy appreciation is due to Ms. Sapna Sadhwani, Dr. Tamizharasan Periyaswamy and Dr. Pramod Gaur for their guidance and assistance in the completion of this assignment.
+Lastly, our humble and noteworthy appreciation is due to Ms. Sapna Sadhwani, Dr. Tamizharasan Periyaswamy and Dr. Pramod Gaur for their guidance and assistance in the completion of this assignment.
 We are also grateful to all the Department of Computer Science faculty for giving us the required knowledge to program using the mySQL querying language to implement our ideas for this project.

 [toc]